Sponsor: Office of Academic Affairs

 - Employment records, unless employment is contingent upon attendance (e.g. work study, graduate assistants).

-- Records created or maintained by a physician, psychiatrist, psychologist, or other recognized professional or para-professional that are used only in connection with the provisions of treatment of a student, and are not available to persons other than those individuals providing such treatment.
+- Records created or maintained by a physician, psychiatrist, psychologist, or other recognized professional or para-professional that are used only in connection with the provisions of treatment of a student and are not available to persons other than those individuals providing such treatment.

 - Records and documents of a law enforcement unit, except those available under the Freedom of Information Act.

-- Financial records of a student's parents.
+- Financial records of a student's parent.